AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 ### Audio improvements

-Animal sounds have been corrected.
-Say goodbye to meowing cougars and tigers.
+Animal sounds have been corrected: several species now use more appropriate audio assets (for example, big cats no longer use domestic cat meows).

 ---